samueloph/cpython/Doc/howto/logging-cookbook.rst

 modified versions of these to use in the call to the underlying logger.
 The default implementation of this method leaves the message alone, but inserts an 'extra' key in the keyword argument whose value is the dict-like object passed to the constructor.

-Of course, if you had passed an 'extra' keyword argument in the call to the adapter, it will be silently overwritten.
+.. versionadded:: 3.11
+:meth:`~LoggerAdapter.process` has been changed to not erase any 'extra' keys provided to :func:`log`.
+In case of a conlfict of keys, the ones passed to :func:`log` will take precedence.

 The advantage of using 'extra' is that the values in the dict-like object are merged into the :class:`LogRecord` instance's __dict__, allowing you to use